salman-uq2024/ai-faq-chatbot/README.md

 ## Troubleshooting

-- **OpenAI key missing** – The app falls back gracefully, but you’ll see console warnings when the API is not configured.
+- **Gemini key missing** – The app falls back gracefully, but you’ll see console warnings when the API is not configured.
 - **Rate limit hits** – Increase `RATE_LIMIT_PER_MINUTE` or widen the origin allowlist.
 - **Large ingests** – Default max pages is 10 (configurable to 25).
 Consider adding a queue or external vector store if you need scale.